What we do

 Our vision

-The Department of Children, Youth and Their Families (DCYF) envisions a strong San Francisco where all young people are:
+DCYF works toward a San Francisco where all young people are:

 Our mission

-Together, we make San Francisco a great place to grow up.
+Together, we help make San Francisco a great place for young people to grow up.

 Strategic funding